Path to the Pin

 Foundations for Success in Commercial Real Estate

-This two-day classroom provides agents, brokers, students, and allied professionals with an understanding of the skills, resources, and business practices that pave the way for success in commercial real estate.
+This two-day classroom course provides agents, brokers, students, and allied professionals with an understanding of the skills, resources, and business practices that pave the way for success in commercial real estate.
 Through real-world case studies you will learn how to analyze leases and investment value, and develop a plan to kick-start your career.

 • Access and use demographic information as a decision-making tool